Ambiguous vs. ambivalent: What's the difference?

-Both are adjectives that derive from the Latin prefix ambi-(meaning “both”), but do ambiguous and ambivalent mean the same thing?
+Both are adjectives that derive from the Latin prefix ambi-(meaning both), but are ambiguous and ambivalent the same?

-- Saying that something is ambiguous describes it as unclear, vague, or “capable of being understood in two or more possible senses or ways” (Merriam-Webster).
+Saying something is ambiguous means it's unclear, vague, or “capable of being understood in two or more possible senses or ways” (Merriam-Webster).

-- To be ambivalent means “having simultaneous conflicting feelings or contradictory ideas about something” (Etymonline).
+To be ambivalent towards something means “having simultaneous conflicting feelings or contradictory ideas” (Etymonline).

 Her account of the event was deliberately ambiguous.